 This idea of end-to-end cybersecurity, which we call 360-degree security, is important because today’s IIoT faces different challenges than the IIoT did in its earlier incarnations.

 For example, the risks of data theft are growing due to the amount of industrial IP being developed and used in such areas as Artificial Intelligence and machine learning.
 There are also risks of disruption on the Operational Technology (OT) when a network is affected, such as the recent shut down of the US’s East Coast oil pipeline in May 2021.
-A cybersecurity event might very well stop or slow other critical functions which, in turn, have implications not only for users but safety and supply chain efficiency.
+A cybersecurity event might very well stop or slow other critical functions which, in turn, have implications not only for end-users’ security but safety and supply chain efficiency.

-Integration versus product-level solutions
+How to combat cybersecurity risks: Integration versus product-level solutions

 Each innovation that extends the IIoT to engage more directly with customers, suppliers, and employees creates a new cybersecurity challenge, not only for the device or channel that has been changed, but also for the entire system.
 Change the configuration of a LAN, gateway, or cloud, and you have probably changed all of them, to a degree unique to that innovation.